ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 Open the __WebDevWorkshop.Services.Orders.Tests__ project, and add a reference to the __WebDevWorkshop.Services.Orders__ project.
 This is needed to access the `Program` class.
 Unfortunately, it will also cause some problems in a minute.
 But ignore that for now...

-By adding that reference, you get access to the classes used to create the server side part.
+By adding that reference, you get access to the classes used to create the server-side part.
 It doesn't give you a client that you can use to talk to the service.
 And the reason for that is that the __Protobuf__ element in that project was defined as `GrpcServices="Server"`.

 To fix that, the test project will need to create its own gRPC client.
 And to do that, you need the __Grpc.AspNetCore__ NuGet package.
 So, go ahead and add that to the __WebDevWorkshop.Services.Orders.Tests__ project.